jedi-academy/learn-4711/data/assignments/assignment1.md

 ##Workflow

-You are to use gitflow workflow, with proper forking and branching, and with signed-off-by commits by team members.
+You are to use gitflow workflow, with proper forking and branching, and with GPG-signed commits by team members.
 Team members should use the same github account for all their work, so that contribution breakdown can be determined.